fatmahkabeer/FacialExpressionRecognition/README.md

 # FacialExpressionRecognition
-# This is done with Kaggle's notbook assistance.

 1. Get Data
 I got the the data from Kaggle, I coudn't uplaod it though because of the file size.